After care - Crown French Furniture

 - If your furniture has an oiled finish (please contact us if you are unsure) then you can apply a coat of generic Danish Oil if the wood shows any signs of drying out.

-- For fabric upholstered items an occasional vacuum on a low setting with a soft brush will help keep your upholstery clean.
+- For fabric covered items an occasional vacuum on a low setting with a soft brush will help you keep your upholstery clean and significantly extend it's life.
+Upholstery is recommended to be vacuumed at least once a week.

-- Soak up any spills with an absorbent cloth and blotting action and always work from the edge of the stain inward to avoid spreading.
+- Soak up any spills with an absorbent cloth and blotting action, always work from the edge of the stain inward to avoid spreading.
 Do not use an abrasive cloth or rub excessively.

-- If in doubt, please consult a specialist dry cleaner.
+- If in doubt, please consult a specialist dry cleaner or a member of our team for further advice.